The IT spending on the cloud has been on a massive increase post-COVID-19 crisis owing to the host of benefits that the cloud brings to the table.

 Gartner estimates that as organizations adopt hybrid work models, the IT spending that is shifting to the cloud will increase.
 The cloud will make up an estimated 14.2% of the total global enterprise IT spending market in 2024 (up from 9.1% in 2020)!

 Adopting cloud computing in the business world is now a no-brainer.
-The cloud brings to the table optimized resource utilization, cost savings, and agility amongst a host of other benefits.
+The cloud brings to the table optimized resource utilization, cost savings, and agility among a host of other benefits.
 Cloud-based frameworks are essential, especially now, to drive the anytime-anywhere work environment, enable collaboration between dispersed teams, and improve productivity by driving availability.

 The cloud’s value proposition has been further validated by the pandemic as organizations looked for systems and technologies that enable business continuity.
 The on-demand, scalable cloud models are critical enablers of business transformation, a transformation that is imperative to accommodate the new normal.